wp-plugins/robo-gallery/readme.txt

 You can use any standard file type in our gallery: png, jpg, jpeg, gif

+= Do you have some limit for images size in gallery? =

+No, we don't have any limits for image size in our gallery.

 = Do you have some limits for images amount in gallery? =

 No, we don't have any limits for amount of the images in gallery